MarioHsiao/Dow-Jones-Infrastructure/trunk/src/Documentation/Content/2Development/3PlatformConnectivity/1InstallingThePlatformInfrastructure.md

-Follow the steps below to install the Platform Infrastructure locally on a machine:
+Follow the steps below to install the infrastructure locally on a machine:

 1. **Request a static IP**